vitaliimarushko/read-spreadsheet/README.md

 # Description

-Reads any sheet of a Google spreadsheet document and returns the content as CSV or an array of objects.
+Reads any sheet of a Google spreadsheet document and returns the content as JSON data.
+Only supports of **Node.js** environment.

 # API